 All CWU students who have in-person, distance learning, or hybrid classes must submit proof of COVID-19 vaccination to be eligible to register for classes for the 2022-23 academic year.
 (Students who are enrolled in a 100% online program and taking only online courses are exempt from the policy, but must be able to provide proof of fully remote status.)

 Please submit your records today, if you haven't already done so.
 Students can upload their information at medproctor.com — as they have done with other vaccination records (MMR, smallpox, polio, etc.) — or visit one of our on-campus ambassadors with their vaccination card and picture ID.
 A list of vaccination verification stations is available at cwu.edu/vaccination-verification.

 Where to get vaccinated

-A number of local pharmacies, including Safeway, Fred Meyer and Bi-Mart, are adminstering vaccines.
-Use the vaccine locator tool to find a location.
+A number of local pharmacies, including Safeway, Fred Meyer, and Bi-Mart, are adminstering vaccines.
+Use the vaccine locator tool to find a location near you.
 If you have questions about where to get an appointment, contact the Kittitas County Public Health Department.

 Approved Vaccines Are Safe

 The federal government has authorized and recommended three vaccines in the United States to prevent COVID-19: Pfizer-BioNTech, Moderna, and Johnson & Johnson.
 The main difference between the three is that Pfizer and Moderna vaccines require two doses about one month apart, and the Johnson & Johnson requires just one dose.